fabiankaraben/proexamples-com/content/python/_index.md

 - **Large and Active Community**: Python has a vast and supportive community, providing resources, tutorials, and libraries that facilitate learning and development.

-- **Cross-Platform: Python code can run on different operating systems (Windows, macOS, Linux) without major modifications.
+- **Cross-Platform**: Python code can run on different operating systems (Windows, macOS, Linux) without major modifications.

 ### Python is used for a wide range of applications, including